theobald-software/theobald-software.github.io/content/_en/board-connector/server/server-settings.md

 **Note:** *Cash results* option is only available in pull destinations (e.g., PBI, Qlik etc.).

 **Target directory** <br>
 Sets the directory for the buffer files.
-The default ist the result-cache folder in the Board Connector installation directory: <br>
+The default ist the result-cache directory in the Board Connector installation directory: <br>
 `C:\Program Files\XtractUniversal\result-cache`.

 **Max. cached runs** <br>